 The purity of powders varies considerably across Europe.
-The average retail purity of amphetamine in 2009 ranged from 1 % (Bulgaria) to 29 % (Norway) (Table PPP-8, part (i)).
-Tablets may contain up to 40 mg of active drug.
-Over the period 2004–09 the purity of amphetamine has fallen in all of the 18 countries providing sufficient information for trend analysis — with the exception of Luxembourg where it increased.
+The mean retail purity of amphetamine in 2011 ranged from 5 % (Slovenia) to 28 % (the Netherlands) (Table PPP-8, part (i)).
+Tablets may contain up to 40 mg of the active drug.
+Over the period 2006–11 the purity of amphetamine has fallen in 17 countries and increased in 4 (Italy, Portugal, Slovakia and Hungary) amongst those providing sufficient information for trend analysis.
 In Europe, the most common cutting agents are caffeine, glucose and other sugars, less commonly ephedrine or ketamine.

 The R- and S-enantiomers (levamfetamine and dexamfetamine respectively) as well as the racemate (a 50:50 mixture of the R- and S-stereoisomers) are listed in Schedule II of the United Nations 1971 Convention on Psychotropic Substances.

-In 2009, average amphetamine prices at consumer level ranged between EUR 8 (Netherlands, Poland) to 41.8 (Czech Republic) per gram in EMCDDA reporting countries reporting information (Table PPP-4, part (i)).
-Average retail prices of amphetamines fell over the period 2004–09 in EU countries reporting sufficient data for trend analysis (Figure PPP-1).
+In 2011, mean price of amphetamine at consumer level ranged between EUR 8 (Belgium) to 21 (Sweden) per gram in EMCDDA reporting countries reporting information (Table PPP-4, part (i)).
+Mean retail prices of amphetamines fell (15 %) over the period 2006–11 in EU countries reporting sufficient data for trend analysis (Figure PPP-1).

 Amphetamine has occasional therapeutic use in the treatment of narcolepsy and attention deficit hyperactivity disorder (ADHD).